Compensation After a Fire Truck Crash in Ada, OK

 Vehicle Data

-Vehicle electronic data that capture pre-crash data.
+Fire truck data systems that capture pre-crash data.

 Body and Dash Camera Footage